 Understand How to Create ‘Habit Triggers’ – comes from the Free Guide – ‘Are you frustrated by training that creates short term interest but not long term change?’.

-BJ Fogg’s research found that forming a habit is based on two factors: motivation (how much you want to do it) and ability (how easily you can do it).
-For example, many people are motivated to lose weight, yet they struggle to count calories and monitor fat and sugar.
+BJ Fogg’s research found that forming a habit is based on two factors.
+That is motivation (how much you want to do it) and ability (how easily you can do it).
+For example, many people want to lose weight, yet they struggle to count calories and monitor fat and sugar.
 Understanding triggers can help Learners to form new habits.

 For those who want to lose weight, a ‘Facilitator’ trigger would be a calorie counter.
 A ‘Signal’ trigger would be storing a box of carrots on top of a box of chocolates.
 A ‘Spark’ trigger would look like a photograph of a slimmer you on the fridge.
 On Learning To Learn, we teach Learners how to form habits before they do any training with us.
 This is because by understanding how to create habits, the Learner is much more likely to be using their learning for the long term.